Updated May 2022

-In 2006, at a Pacific At League meeting, I met Thomas Howard, and saw how he was using charts to hand-profile his process to make digital negatives for platinum-process contact printing.
+In 2006, at a Pacific At League meeting, I met platinum printer Thomas Howard, and saw how he was using charts to hand-profile his process to make large-format digital negatives for any alternative-process contact prints.

-I figured this labor-intensive process could be automated, so: I automated it, and made a tool called ChartThrob, which runs right inside Adobe Photoshop.
+I figured this expensive (sometimes >$20/print in materials) and labor-intensive process could be automated, so: I automated it.The result is a tool called ChartThrob, which runs right inside Adobe Photoshop.
 It’s available for public, free-for-everyone

 Version: 1.15 — Jan 2019

 ChartThrob creates profiles for your process, for your printer, and lets you create consistently-beautiful digital negatives from your pictures — every single time.

 Right-Mouse-Click and Select "Save Link As..."
 HERE for the Current Version.

 Typically, “Save As…” this (for Windows - Mac is similar):

 where “Current_Photoshop” is any installed version from CS2 to the latest CC 2023.

 That’s it!
 The script is installed.
 The next time you start Photoshop, ChartThrob will appear as an option under Photoshop’s “File→Scripts” menu.